Touring the Wild Atlantic Way

 Touring the Cliffs of Moher & Burren

-The Wild Atlantic Way route itself is free with many sites along the the way that also have no entry cost, but there are places where to get the best views, such as the Cliffs of Moher you will pay a parking and entry fee of around €6.
+The Wild Atlantic Way route itself is free with many sites along the way that also have no entry cost, but there are places where to get the best views, such as the Cliffs of Moher you will pay a parking and entry fee of around €6.
+Admission price includes entry to the Cliffs, Visitor Centre & Parking.
+Adults 6 euro, Seniors 4 euro, Students 4 euro and children under 16 are free.

-The Cliffs of Moher have been a stunning backdrop inn several movies that you should watch before you go.
-From the cult favourite The Princess Bride (1987) (as the filming location for “The Cliffs of Insanity”), and of course one of my all time favourites – Harry Potter and the Half-Blood Prince (2009), and the romantic comedy Leap Year (2010).
+The Cliffs of Moher have been a stunning backdrop in several movies that you should watch before you go.
+From the cult favourite The Princess Bride (1987) (as the filming location for “The Cliffs of Insanity”), and of course one of my all-time favourites – Harry Potter and the Half-Blood Prince (2009), and the romantic comedy Leap Year (2010).

 The Cliffs of Moher are one of the most outstanding spots of natural beauty in Ireland.
 Beautiful hilltop walks, wheeling birds, cows in the field next to the walkways, nature at its most temperamental.
 On some days you may not be able to see too much with the fogs that roll in quickly of the Atlantic coasts and beware the winds can whip up suddenly leaving you breathless and wet with the mist and rain.
 It may be an idea to book your visit online before you go, as the Cliffs can get very overcrowded and you may not get in.

 The cliffs reach their highest point near O’Brien’s Tower.
-A walk along the paved pathways near the cliffs edge cliffs is not to be missed.scenic views up from the Burren to Donegal
+A walk along the paved pathways near the cliffs edge cliffs is not to be missed.

 Sites like the Burren on the Wild Atlantic Way encourage the imagination to wander.
 The Burren appears to be a desolate, moonscape but it holds a curious beauty.
 It intertwines with the Cliffs of Moher which stand proud against the ravages of the sea.
 Birds whirling overhead clash with the crows that seek out tourists to scavenge for food in some of these heavily visited areas.
 Some of the best bird watching in the world can be found in this region hard up against the Atlantic waters.